Cottage Garden Seeds have been growing heirloom Sweet Peas for over 5 years.

 Sweet peas (Lathyrus odoratus) come in several distinct types, each with its own flower form, plant habit and growing characteristics.

-Grandiflora (Old-fashioned)
+Grandiflora & Semi-grandiflora (Old-fashioned)

-Description: The classic heirloom sweet pea form with large, flat, ruffled blooms and a delicate fragrance.
+The classic heirloom sweet pea form with large, flat, ruffled blooms and a delicate fragrance.
 Often called "old-fashioned" or "classical" sweet peas.

 Use: Cut flowers, cottage garden beds.